fperez/fernandoperez.org/code/indefero_dreamhost.md

 > I did not configure email delivery, as I only expect to make a few new
 > users and I will do it by hand.
 [Jacobo](http://blog.jacobodevera.com)
 > notes that if you eliminate from the IDF config file all email-related
-> options, then the PEAR Mail module\'s defaults should work; I haven\'t
+> options, then the PEAR Mail module's defaults should work; I haven't
 > tested this myself.

 Git-daemon